 Autumn is really underway now.
-Leaves are falling everywhere you look and I’m a little obsessed with the two huge pumpkins we’re about to harvest for Halloween.
+Leaves are falling everywhere you look, and I’m a little obsessed with the pumpkins we’re about to harvest for Halloween.
 October isn’t all about harvesting and hunkering down for the colder months though, there are still some crops and plants you can grow.
 Here are some ideas for what to plant this month.

 Bare root apple trees

 Growing wildflowers in your garden or allotment is a fantastic way to make your space wildlife-friendly, as well as creating a low-maintenance, natural planting effect.
-March and April are the typical time to sow wildflower seeds, but you can also do it in Autumn if your soil isn’t heavy.
+March and April are the typical time to sow wildflower seeds, but you can also do it in autumn if your soil isn’t heavy.
 You will need to clear the planting area of weeds, rake over the soil surface then scatter the seeds and rake again lightly.
 This is a great gardening activity to do with children, as they can learn about the importance of garden wildlife and join in easily with the sowing.
 Packets of mixed seeds are easier to sow without getting a clump of the same plant in one place.
+Check out our guide to sowing them here.

 What are you up to in the garden this month – are you planting any of my suggestions, or something else?
 Let me know in the comments.